U.S. Army mobilizes against lead hazards at bases around globe

-FORT BENNING, Georgia (Reuters) - Inside the gates of the U.S. Army’s Fort Benning, the din of power tools blared this week.
+FORT BENNING, Georgia, Sept 13 (Reuters) - Inside the gates of the U.S. Army’s Fort Benning, the din of power tools blared this week.
 Maintenance workers wearing respirators were busy removing old and potentially toxic paint from homes.
 Plastic tarps surrounded cordoned-off housing, with signs reading, “CAUTION POISON” and “LEAD HAZARD AREA.”

-The activity is part of a larger effort, on Army posts around the world, to respond to residents’ lead poisoning concerns after a Reuters report last month uncovered lead hazards lurking on U.S. bases.
+The activity is part of a larger effort, on Army posts around the world, to respond to residents' lead poisoning concerns after a Reuters report last month uncovered lead hazards lurking on U.S. bases here

 The article documented the risks of lead-based paint exposure in older and mostly privatized Army housing across several states, and found that more than 1,050 small children tested high for lead on U.S. bases in recent years.
 Army clinics often were failing to report high test results to state health authorities as required.